 The choice is yours, and Nova Scotia’s finest musicians are available to fill your jazz needs.

 Standard Time performs as a quartet: Irene Wilkinson, vocals, Georges Hebert, guitars, Tom Easley, string bass and Matt Myer, horns.
 These seasoned musicians bring a wealth of experience to their music and, singly, they have played all over the globe under the jazz, big band, musical theatre, country, folk, world music and classical umbrellas.

-Standard Time offers some of the best in nostalgic and romantic jazz standards from The great American Songbook peppered with the lyrical fusion of samba and jazz (bossa nova).
+Standard Time offers some of the best in nostalgic and romantic jazz standards from The Great American Songbook peppered with the lyrical fusion of samba and jazz (bossa nova).
 2021 sees the release of their first CD: “High Time”, with guest musicians Gina Burgess, violin, Scott Ferguson, drums, and Dave Staples, piano.

-Suitable for night clubs, cabaret, restaurants, dinner theatre, corporate functions, weddings and private parties. (more…)
+Standard Time Quartet is suitable for night clubs, cabaret, restaurants, dinner theatre, corporate functions, weddings and private parties and events. (more…)

 A trio of musicians who serve up a cocktail of music from Cuba, Brazil, North America, Italy and beyond.
 How can you play the music from these countries with only piano, guitar and woodwinds?
 It is a serious business but always a game!